deemashahawan/Ass2/README.md

 ⦁	By using the inheritance and create base classes it will be easier to maintain the code, but it needs lots of work in order to maintain it in this design
 ⦁	If any additional work is required like adding new entity-based objects, it means that there is more work to do, and in some cases, there are lots of unused functions in the child class
-In addition, children in this design will take behaviors that they do not need Like the players will take MakeNoise functoin and if we adding a new monster which is fast and stealth that so hard so I solved the problem by adding an Interface (MakeNoise) and make function to make his behavior Keeping the classes and inheritance as they are ,so i have 5 classes
-i put inside the entity class (move,render), and implements Monster class (MakeNoise) and i override the functions in each class So it fits every type if we woants to add new types of monster we just override the functions inside it
+In addition, children in this design will take behaviors that they do not need Like the players will take MakeNoise functoin so i make each behavior in interface and i give entity class (MakeMove,MakeRender) and if we adding a new monster which is fast and stealth that so hard so I solved the problem by adding an Interface (MakeNoise) and make function to make his behavior Keeping the classes and inheritance as they are ,so i have 5 classes and 3 interface and replacing (is-a) relationshap to(has-a) for monster and his chelidren and i override the functions in each class So it fits every type if we woants to add new types of monster we just override the functions inside it